bghira/SimpleTuner/OPTIONS.md

                         This is the path to a local directory that will contain your VAE outputs.
 Unlike the text embed cache, your VAE latents will be stored in the AWS data backend.
-If the AWS backend is in use, this will be a prefix for the bucket's VAE cache entries.
+Each backend can have its own value, but if that is not provided, this will be the default value.
-  --data_backend {local,aws}
+  --data_backend_config DATA_BACKEND_CONFIG
-                        The data backend to use.
-Choose between ['local', 'aws'].
-Default: local.
-If using AWS, you must set the AWS_ACCESS_KEY_ID and AWS_SECRET_ACCESS_KEY
+                        The relative or fully-qualified path for your data backend config.
+See multidatabackend.json.example for
-                        environment variables.
+                        an example.
   --write_batch_size WRITE_BATCH_SIZE
                         When using certain storage backends, it is better to batch smaller writes rather than continuous